yanxon/RDF-KRR-DOS/README.md

-# RDF
+# RDF ---> Density of States (DOS) at Fermi level.

-A machine learning project to predict density of states of materials.
+A machine learning project to predict DOS of sp and spd systems.

 Descriptor:
-1. Radial distribution function (RDF)
+Radial distribution function (RDF)

 Prediction:
-1. density of states of materials
+DOS at Fermi level

+We wrote a RDF code and test the validity using